AI4Bio-GuoLAB/rDock/README.md

-# rDock - Molecular Docking Workflow
+# rDock - An Open-Source Toolkit for Scalable Reverse Docking

 A comprehensive molecular docking workflow that automates the entire process from ligand preparation to binding affinity prediction using multiple docking engines and scoring functions.

+An open-source Python toolkit for high-throughput reverse docking with enhanced accuracy and scalability

 ## 🔬 Overview